patrickmmartin/2.8284271247461900976033774484194/article.md

 [wikipedia_sqrt]
 [monkeys_sqrt]

-One thing I like this question as it's really quite easy to run and test even in some minimal web based online coding tool.
+One thing I like about this question as that it's really quite easy to run and test even in some minimal web based online coding tool.

 ### What one learns in asking this question

-#### First up: some people are really, really, frightened of sqrt() in this context.
+#### First up: some people are really, quite wary of of sqrt() in this context.
 I am not judging, let us be clear.

 #### There is a giant range in the comfort level for working through the issues in implementing this _deceptively simple_ function.

 #### People are generally wrong to be frightened of the problem.
 They often surprise themselves when they reach the end.

 #### There's quite a few approaches that are recognisable.